YuanYuanOwO/QuickShop-Hikari-Documents/docs/addon/discount.md

 ## Auto Purge Expired Code

-An expired discount code will automaticlly removed while server startup or in 30mins.
+An expired discount code will automatically removed while server startup or in 30mins.
 Before they got purged, players who use a expired code will receive a error message that says the code has been expired.

 ## Convert your time